Abelian varieties analogs of two results about algebraic curves: Remarks, variants and conjectures

-In what follows we will use the notation of the paper \cite{ap} for simple semihomogeneous bundles.
-Namely, given a polarized abelian variety $(A,L)$, we denote $\l$ the class of $L$ on $NS(A)$.
-Given a rational number $\lambda=\frac a b$, with $b>0$, we denote $E_{A,\lambda\l}$ a simple semihomogeneous vector bundle on $A$ such that $\frac{[\det E]}{\rk E}=\lambda\l$ in $NS(A)_\mathbb Q$ (\cite[Theorem 7.11]{semihom}).\footnote{Such simple semihomogeneous vector bundles are not unique, in the first place because their determinant is not fixed.
-However we will neglect this in the notation, since it is irrelevant in the statement of Theorem \ref{th:variant}} As shown in the paper \cite{ap}, such bundles can be thought as integral replacements of the $\mathbb Q$-twisted sheaves $\OO_A\langle \lambda L\rangle$.
+in $NS(A)_\mathbb Q$ (\cite[Theorem 7.11]{semihom}).\footnote{Such simple semihomogeneous vector bundles are not unique, in the first place because their determinant is not fixed (only its N\'eron-Severi class is).
+However we will neglect this in the notation, since it is irrelevant in the statement of Theorem \ref{th:variant}} As shown in the paper \cite{ap}, in some sense such bundles can be thought as integral replacements of the $\mathbb Q$-twisted sheaves $\OO_A\langle \lambda L\rangle$.
 Then we have

 \begin{theorem} Let $(A,\OO_A(\Theta))$ be a p.p.a.v., and let $n\ge 2$.
 The following are equivalent: \begin{enumerate} \item $A$ is isomorphic, as polarized variety, to $E\times B$, where $\dim E=1$. \item For every $x\in A$ there exists $\alpha\in \Pic0 A$ such that the graded $\mathcal S_{\OO_A(n\Theta)}$-module